kubeshop/testkube/docs/docs/testkube-pro-on-prem/articles/auth.md

 secret.

-Additionally, you need to replace the `<dex endpoint>` placeholder with the URI of exposed Dex endpoint.
+Additionally, you need to replace the `<dex endpoint>` placeholder with the URI of the exposed Dex endpoint.
 You should be able to see information about your Dex OpenID configuration by performing a GET request to `<dex endpoint>/.well-known/openid-configuration`.